Cris7777/MSiA423-Project-Repo/README.md

 ### Mission

-The project enables users to search for players needed for their teams based on different evaluations of input attributes, such as
+The project enables users to search for players needed for their teams based on different evaluations of input attributes, such as age, weight

 The project produces similar player recommendations based on user entries and past searching histories.